-Fraud can arise from member card PIN'S, and internet passwords being compromised where not protected adequately by the member.
+Fraud can arise from member card personal identification numbers (PINs), and internet passwords being compromised where not protected adequately by the member.
 It can also arise from other system failures.
 The Company has systems in place which are considered to be robust enough to prevent any material fraud.
 However, in common with all retail banks, fraud is potentially a real cost to the Company.
 Fraud losses have arisen from card skimming, internet password theft, and false loan applications.